 Some current German Concordats and what they do

-In addition to the concordat at the federal level, made with the Nazi regime, every German state has some kind of agreement with the Catholic Church.
-Fourteen have concordats with the Vatican and two have agreements with the local bishops.
-(This doesn't count the large number of concordats about the establishment of individual dioceses, schools, theological faculties, etc.) The list is linked to the German concordat texts.
+In addition to the concordat at the federal level, made with the Nazi regime, every German state has some kind of agreement with the Catholic Church, either with the Vatican or with local bishops.
+There are at least 50 German concordats currently in force.
+This list of 18 concordats with state governments (Länder), the Brandenburg concordat.
+Also a list of state concordats is linked to the concordat texts in German..

 Concordat privileges: a few examples from the 2003 Brandenburg concordat

 What do these dozens of concordats give the Catholic Church?
 Let's take as an example the 2003 Brandenburg concordat.
 The complete list of privileges, although tersely expressed, runs to a dozen pages, but this is what a few of its clauses do:

 §1 confirms the 1919 agreement (by the Weimar Republic) to massive and unending subsidies to the Catholic Church.
 (Read more about these state subsidies or Staatsleistingen.)